London Art Fair 2013

 The domestic context of The Regency Town House forms the perfect setting for an open exhibition based on the theme of ‘House’.
 Over 80 artists submitted work, and the work chosen provides an imaginative discourse on the theme.
 ‘House’ is explored through its association with domesticity, shelter, enclosure, space, materials, family, memory and many other meanings.
 The work ranges from complex to deceptively simple, from evident association with the theme to more subtle exploration that rewards engagement.
 Assemblages, moving image work, paintings and prints are combined in a thought provoking exhibition in the resonant setting of this Regency period townhouse in the midst of restoration.

-‘Untitled – Bed 8’ has been awarded the Brian Sinfield Fine Arts Award.
-The drawing was selected from an exhibition of the best of contemporary pastel painting and drawing in the UK on show at the Mall Galleries, The Mall, London.
+‘Untitled – Bed 8’ has been awarded the Brian Sinfield Fine Arts Award at the Pastels Today exhibition.
+The drawing was selected from an exhibition of the best of contemporary pastel paintings and drawings in the UK on show at the Mall Galleries, The Mall, London.
 On show was a variety of work in pastels, oil pastels and charcoal, reflecting the diverse nature of the medium, and included work by the late Mark Leach and invited artist John Emmanuel.

-Fran is pleased to announce that her charcoal drawing ‘Untitled – Bed 7’ has been selected for The Manifest International Drawing Annual 4.
+I am pleased to announce that my charcoal drawing ‘Untitled – Bed 7’ has been selected for The Manifest International Drawing Annual 4.

 Featuring 100 contemporary drawings selected from over 1100 submissions by artists from across the globe the book will go on sale in September 2009 from Amazon or at www.manifestgallery.org.